 “The warm, collaborative atmosphere I saw when I visited drew me to apply, and then the scholarship from Peabody sealed the deal!”

 Sometimes your dream school won’t be the one.
-Life has many seasons, and it’s okay to change your mind about where you want to go.
+Life can be unpredictable, and it’s okay if your path doesn’t match up exactly with what you imagined.
 Maybe the school you never even considered is offering you a full-ride scholarship.
 Maybe you’ve realized that the school you’ve been eyeing since pre-K doesn’t have the best academic plan for you.

 Perhaps the decision to change paths wasn’t up to you.
 Rejection happens, and it is totally normal to experience it during this process.
 We know that it’s tough.
 But remember that a college’s rejection letter does not define you.
 As a wise college counselor once said, “College is about what you make of it, no matter where you go.”